ckoutavas/MMM-PiTemp/README.md

 # MMM-PiTemp
 MMM-PiTemp works in conjunction with MagicMirror2 and tells you the temperature of your raspberry pi's CPU.
 It runs every 60 seconds and is color-coded based on the temperature.
 If the temperature is ever greater than 85 degrees then the pi shuts down.
+Please know that this is a work in progress.

 ![PiTemp_img](https://github.com/ckoutavas/MMM-PiTemp/blob/master/PiTemp2.png)